tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 17. Instructor Do: Portfolio Forecasting (10 min)

 In this activity, students ascend to the final step and learn to project not one, but many, future stock prices using Monte Carlo simulations to calculate the daily and cumulative returns of a multi-weighted portfolio.
-Then analyze and plot the frequency and probability distributions of potential ending cumulative returns to assess the investment risk of the portfolio.
+Students will then analyze and plot the frequency and probability distributions of potential ending cumulative returns to assess the investment risk of the portfolio.

 **Files:**